TACC/gateways19-hpc-in-the-cloud/block1/intro-to-jupyter.md

 git clone https://github.com/TACC-Cloud/gateways21-portable-computing-cloud-hpc/blob/master/img_classify.ipynb

 ```
-From you Jupyter notebook, upload the img_classify.ipynb and you will be all set to work through the hands-on exercises.
+From your Jupyter notebook, upload the img_classify.ipynb and you will be all set to work through the hands-on exercises.

 **OR**